publiccodenet/about/organization/philanthropy.md

 # Philanthropy policy

-The Foundation for Public Code is currently wholly supported by philanthropists who share our commitment to [our mission](https://about.publiccode.net/organization/mission.html).
-All donations are unearmarked and go into our general operating budget, in compliance with our status as a Dutch [public benefit organization (ANBI)](https://www.belastingdienst.nl/wps/wcm/connect/bldcontenten/belastingdienst/business/business-public-benefit-organisations/public_benefit_organisations/public_benefit_organisations).
+The Foundation for Public Code is currently wholly financially supported by philanthropists who share our commitment to [our mission](https://about.publiccode.net/organization/mission.html).
+To prevent undue influence, all donations are unearmarked and go into our general operating budget, in compliance with our status as a Dutch [public benefit organization (ANBI)](https://www.belastingdienst.nl/wps/wcm/connect/bldcontenten/belastingdienst/business/business-public-benefit-organisations/public_benefit_organisations/public_benefit_organisations).

 We will be philanthropically funded until we have enough members paying dues to support a sustainable blended financial model.